 We do most of our hunting on family ground that we’ve managed and hunted for years, and we’ve learned where our stands need to be.
 We have sets for every wind; stands on food plot edges and funnels, oak ridges and watering holes.
-Virtually all sets are ladder stands that are 15 to 18 feet high.
+Many of these sets are ladder stands that are 15 to 18 feet high.
 Just about anyone can get in and out of them quickly and quietly.
 They’re safe.
 And I must admit, compared to the floor space of the average lock-on, they’re pretty danged comfortable, too.
-A month into the 2018 season, Michelle and I have filled three doe tags between us, all from ladder stands, and watched numerous deer, bucks included, pass by oblivious to us.
-Last year, I arrowed my buck, a nice 10-pointer, from a ladder.
+Michelle has killed big bucks with her crossbow from 15-foot ladder stands the past two years in a row.
+I arrowed the 10-pointer in the photo above from one of those same stands a few years back, too.

 There’s been a learning curve for me, though, to figure out how to set these stands for bowhunting.
 No question, it’s easier to get busted in them compared to a lock-on.
 But as I look at the common denominators of the best setups, there are a few other things that stand out.